lieryan/ktti/README.md

    request doesn't come with the same data as the original request and raise that as a different error to the client.

+6. To protect against overspending, there is a check constraint enforced by the database.
+We could also have added a nicer UI to display this in a nicer way in the CLI instead of just displaying the raw database error.

-6. The ledger supports optional optimistic locking with prev_tx_id.
+7. The ledger supports optional optimistic locking with prev_tx_id.
 The client can pass the ID of the last transaction it knew about to ensure that the request is only processed if there wasn't any other concurrent transactions.

-7. In production scenario, you would have wanted to version tx_hash so that you can still verify hashes of old transactions if their calculation logic changes.
+8. In production scenario, you would have wanted to version tx_hash so that you can still verify hashes of old transactions if their calculation logic changes.

-8. Money type with Decimal.
+9. Money type with Decimal.
 In production application, I'd have used a Money class that can handle currencies explicitly in the system.
 But the current implementation does not support dealing with currencies in any way.

-9. Use of requirements.txt.
+10. Use of requirements.txt.
 Not the most modern practice, I would have used poetry for actual projects, but it's simplest for the purpose of this assignment.